assimp/assimp/Build.md

 If you want to use a IDE for linux you can try QTCreator for instance.

 # Build instructions for MinGW
+ Older versions of MinGW's compiler (e.g. 5.1.0) do not support the -mbig_obj flag required to compile some of assimp's files, especially for debug builds.
+Version 7.3.0 of g++-mingw-w64 & gcc-mingw-w64 appears to work.

 Please see [CMake Cross Compiling](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling) for general information on CMake Toolchains.